JuliaData/DataFramesMeta.jl/README.md

 # Package Maintenance

+Any of the
+[JuliaStats collaborators](https://github.com/orgs/JuliaStats/teams/collaborators)
-[Tom Short](https://github.com/tshort) is the lead maintainer.
-Any of the [JuliaStats collaborators](https://github.com/orgs/JuliaStats/teams/collaborators) also have write access and can accept pull requests.
+have write access and can accept pull requests.

 Pull requests are welcome.
 Pull requests should include updated tests.
 If functionality is changed, docstrings should be added or updated.
 Generally,